Configuring Code Manager

-When you've finished configuration, you'll be ready to deploy environments with Code Manager.
+When you finished configuration, you're ready to deploy environments with Code Manager.

 You can enable and configure Code Manager either during or after r10k installation.

 To enable Code Manager after a new installation or in an existing PE installation, set Code Manager parameters in the console.
 You can also configure Code Manager during a fresh PE installation, but only during a text-mode installation.

 - Enable and configure Code Manager, after installation or upgrade, by setting parameters in the master profile class in the PE console.
 Alternatively, enable during a fresh installation, by setting parameters in

 puppet modulecommand is not compatible with Code Manager.